pramodk/spack-configs/README.md

 ## Platform Independent Settings ##

-These steps are independent of platform i.e. if you want start from scratch or bootstrap from existing packages.
+These steps are independent of platform i.e. if you want to start from scratch or bootstrap from existing packages.

 #### Prefix ####
 We will use following prefix throughout the scripts.
 Set those according to your convenience: